 The traditional benefits of cannabis and hemp (plus a host of new uses) are beginning to create a tidal wave that is undeniable.
 Despite pushback from Jeff Sessions, the overall change is underway.
 Cannabis is emerging from Prohibition on a world level, and this process has been slowly building for decades; we’re approaching the part of the graph where the tipping point occurs.
 There are many painful parts of this transition and cannabis communities are struggling with the shifting regulatory landscape, along with the changing economic conditions.

 I consider it my duty to speak my worldview as a farmer and citizen.
-I strive for an agriculture that honors the place in which it is conducted, by people who share the honor of the process.
-An agriculture that creates bounty for all, harvesting solar dollars while building soil and supporting healthy communities.
+I strive for agriculture that honors the place in which it is conducted, by people who share the honor of the process.
+Agriculture that creates a bounty for all, harvesting solar dollars while building soil and supporting healthy communities.

 I’ve been thinking about infrastructure; costs, uses, practices and how these facets interrelate.
 The years on our farm have created a repository of knowledge and infrastructure that provide the parameters of the organism we call our farm.
 A graph, with knowledge on one axis, and infrastructure on the other, the data points trending on a path towards more effective farming.
 The more we know about the essence of the land we farm; the more skills we gather; the more our infrastructure choices are appropriately scaled and multi-use; then the more efficient and effective our operation is, in ways that benefit our proclivities as farmers.